geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 - Moved standard epics, standard reducers and standard rootReducer function from web/client/stores/StandardStore.js to a separated file web/client/stores/defaultOptions.js

-- web/client/product/main.jsx has been updated to new import and export (removed require and exports.module)

 - loading extensions functionalities inside StandardApp has been moved to an specific withExtensions HOC, so if you are not using `main.js` but directly `StandardApp` and you need extensions you need to add this HOC to your StandardApp